-Driving under the influence (DUI) or driving while ability impaired (DWAI) is a serious criminal offense that can result in jail time, loss of a commercial driver’s license, loss of driving privileges, and a conviction on your record that limits future employment — and puts your current job or career in jeopardy.
+Driving under the influence (DUI) or driving while ability impaired (DWAI) is a serious criminal offense resulting in serious consequences, including jail time, loss of a commercial driver’s license (CDL), loss of driving privileges, and a conviction on your record that limits future employment — and puts your current job or career in jeopardy.

 A DUI conviction can be a life-changing event.